mjmiller41/sushi-near-me/_places/roll-on-in-lebanon-oh.md

   name: "Roll On In"
   type: Restaurant
   links: https://rollonin.com/
-description: "Looking for sushi in Lebanon, Ohio?
-Check out Roll On In for a delightful Japanese dining experience.
-Enjoy a variety of sushi and other dishes in a welcomin..."
+description: "Roll On In serves delicious sushi in Lebanon, Ohio.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, delivery, lunch, and dinner."
 place_id: ChIJmQYnoiL0QIgRU7pDQrla2Uk
 photos:
   - name: >-